pytorch/pytorch.github.io/_posts/2022-6-12-geospatial-deep-learning-with-torchgeo.md

 - Combine datasets for multiple image sources and treat them as equivalent (e.g., Landsat 7 and 8)
 - Combine datasets for disparate geospatial locations (e.g., Chesapeake NY and PA)

-These combinations require that all queries are present in *at least one* dataset, and can be created using a UnionDataset.
+These combinations require that all queries are present in *at least one* dataset, and can be created using a ``UnionDataset``.
 Similarly, users may want to:

 - Combine image and target labels and sample from both simultaneously (e.g., Landsat and CDL)
 - Combine datasets for multiple image sources for multimodal learning or data fusion (e.g., Landsat and Sentinel)